edwinzhng/memory/README.md

 *Note this game does not work on Windows*

-1. Clone or download this repository
+1. Clone or download this repository directly
 2. Install Python 3.5+ and Pipenv (this won't run on Python versions lower than 3.5)
-    - To install `pipenv`, make sure `pip` is installed and install `pipenv` with `pip install pipenv`
+    - To install `pipenv`, make sure `pip` is installed and run `pip install pipenv`
 3. Inside the repository, run `pipenv install`
 4. Run the game using `pipenv run python main.py` (for optimal experience open the console with fullscreen)
+    - Some display errors may occur if the terminal window size is too small because I didn't have time to iron them out

 ## Tests
-* Run tests with `pipenv run pytest`
+* Run tests with `pipenv run nosetests --exe`

 * Unit tests exist for core game logic:
-    - Card selection (skipping over already matched cards and other edge cases)
+    - Card selection (skipping over matched cards and other edge cases)
-    - Scoring
+    - Scoring and matching cards (all edge cases)
-    - Matching cards
+    - Card values
-* All other methods are mainly presentational such as the display logic and are tested by playing the game
+* All other methods are mainly presentational such as the display logic and are were tested by playing the game

 ## Rules